Gokul7904231/AI-Operating-Content-generator/README.md

 - security hardening
 - auditability

-**Implementation status:** this layer is part of the FactoryOS architectural roadmap; the project history records Floors 1–5 as the completed baseline and Floor 6 onward as subsequent work.
+**Implementation status:** this layer is part of the ShortForge architectural roadmap; the project history records Floors 1–5 as the completed baseline and Floor 6 onward as subsequent work.

 ---